RediSearch/RediSearch/docs/docs/administration/_index.md

 linkTitle: "Administration Guide"
 weight: 5
 description: >
-    Administration of the RediSearch module
+    Administration of the Search and Query module
 ---